PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 I fixed the glitching of the display bec of memory by rverting to 6.1.15 for arduino json worked very well i spent 1 hour and half literally designing the weather icons kms why was it so hard

+# Day 27 - 11/20/25

+I converted all those pngs to cpp and now I have to adjust the box for the frame and test different weathers